max0mars/PixelArtGame/README.md

 A simple Pixel Art game coded in Java.
 When run creates two windows, a black canvas to draw on and a palette to select colors.
 Each of the colors has a coresponding number.
-On the palatte, you can select a preset that will fill the canvas with numbers to create a drawing, or you can clear the canvas.
+On the palatte, you will find a few presets that will fill the canvas with numbers to help guide you, or a clear button to clear the canvas.